 We've been here 4 years now and I think it's a warm. loving school with some great teachers and a nice community feel.
 However there are some weak teachers who have little incentive to do better.
 There seems to be a strong focus on fundraising (which obviously is important) but focus towards improving the school academically is seriously lacking.
 Unfortunately it's one of the weakest schools in the LGUSD (academically) where little is done to challenge the stronger kids.
 My children are very happy socially at the school and have made many great friends but are coasting academically.

 Daves Avenue Elementary School is a public elementary school in Monte Sereno.
 The principal of Daves Avenue Elementary School is Kit Bragg, whose e-mail is firstname.lastname@example.org.
-577 children attend Daves Avenue Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
+577 students go to Daves Avenue Elementary School and are mostly White, non-Hispanic; Hispanic; and Asian.
 4% of the Daves Avenue Elementary School students have "limited English proficiency."
-3% of the 577 students here have subsidized lunches.
-The ratio of students to teachers at Daves Avenue Elementary School is 18:1.
+3% of the 577 students here get reduced lunch prices.
+The student to teacher ratio at Daves Avenue Elementary School is 18:1.
 Los Gatos-Saratoga Juhsd Adult Education Program is one of the nearest elementary schools.